 RFA Bank of Canada ("RFA Bank" or the "Bank") is a Canadian federally regulated Schedule I bank.
 It was founded as Street Capital Financial Corporation in the province of Ontario in 2007 and began operations as Street Capital Bank of Canada in February 2017.
 Following the October 2019 acquisition of the Bank's parent company, as described below, the Bank underwent a further name change.
-Effective January 1, 2020 it now operates as RFA Bank of Canada.
-The Bank takes deposits in the form of guaranteed investment certificates ("GICs"), and its business activities are concentrated in residential mortgage lending.
+Effective January 1, 2020, it now operates as RFA Bank of Canada.
+The Bank takes deposits in the form of guaranteed investment certificates ("GICs"), its business activities are concentrated in the following three lines of lending business: residential mortgage (1-4 units), construction lending and commercial lending (including multi-units residential - 5+ units).
 The address of its registered office is 1 Yonge Street, Suite 2401, Toronto, Ontario, M5E 1E5.

-On October 18, 2019, in a transaction that was announced on June 17, 2019 and approved by shareholders on August 16, 2019, all of the issued and outstanding common shares of Street Capital Group Inc. ("SCGI"), the Bank's parent company, were acquired by RFA Capital Holdings Inc. ("RFA"), a non-publicly traded entity, for \$0.68 per share in cash.
+On October 18, 2019, following a transaction that was announced on June 17, 2019, and approved by shareholders on August 16, 2019, all the issued and outstanding common shares of Street Capital Group Inc. ("SCGI"), the Bank's parent company, were acquired by RFA Capital Holdings Inc. ("RFA"), a non-publicly traded entity, for \$0.68 per share in cash.
 The transaction (the "RFA Transaction") is described in SCGI's Notice of Special Meeting of Shareholders and Management Information Circular dated July 11, 2019, which is available on SEDAR (www.sedar.com).
-Following the transaction, on October 21, 2019 SCGI was delisted from the TSX and ceased to be a reporting issuer in every province of Canada in which it was a reporting issuer.
+Following the transaction, on October 21, 2019, SCGI was delisted from the TSX and ceased to be a reporting issuer in every province of Canada in which it was a reporting issuer.
 Therefore, the Bank operates as a wholly owned subsidiary of a private company.